 Joel does not need a frying pan.

 The noise is unbearable.
-The line of mid-rises on Rua Santa Clara capture the sound and echo with the sound of pans.
+The line of mid-rises reverberates with banging and shouting.
 Joel needs to move before he regrets the best decision he’s ever made.
-He takes the stairs down to the ninth-floor hallway, where more people are protesting in the landing window.
-Eight, seven, six, he opens each emergency exit to the backsides of people shouting.
+He takes the stairs down to the ninth-floor hallway, where more people are protesting in the window.
+Eight, seven, six, he opens the emergency exit to the backsides of people shouting.

-The fourth-floor landing is empty.
+The fourth-floor hallway is empty.

-Joel heads for the window and throws one leg toward it, but his legs are short and he doesn’t reach the opening.
+Joel heads for the window and heaves one leg toward it, but his legs are short and he doesn’t reach the opening.
 He stands on tiptoe and soldiers on, trying over and over again.
 He should have brought a stool.
-He tries again, and notices his jeans are restricting his movement.
+One more try, and he notices his jeans restricting his movement.
 He angrily removes his moccasins and his pants, as his rage propels his leg upward.
-The foot lands like an anchor on the window frame.
+His foot lands like an anchor on the window frame.
 He slides his leg over to the other side and sets his hands

 12